evanx/redishub-legacy/README.md

 You specify the authoritative Telegram.org username for the RedisHub account.

+You can use `@redishub_bot /signup` which will propose an `openssl` command.

-You can try the following script:
+Finally, you can try the following script:
 ```shell
 curl -s https://raw.githubusercontent.com/evanx/redishub/master/bin/generate-privcert.sh |
   bash /dev/stdin $telegramUser